Instant in the browser

 Yes.
 Teams use Telegram-style mockups for explainers, community previews, launch communication, and bot workflow demos.

 Use PNG for static screenshots, tutorials, and decks.
-Use MP4 when the message order or reveal timing is important to the story.
+Use video when the message order or reveal timing is important to the story.

 Use these pages when you want a more specific starting point, a closer platform match, or a clearer answer before you open the editor.